FAQ

 - registration date (reports of any changes will contain the date on which changes were reported);

-- name, address and contact details (in particular postcode and town/city, street address, country, telephone number and fax number, and e-mail address);
+- name, address and contact details (in particular postcode and town/city, street address, country and telephone number);

 - brand names under which the producer places packaging subject to system participation onto the German market.